fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2021-03-14-Linux-Bash-Shell-Basic-Commands.md

 *cat* #displays the contents of a file

+*sort* #orders a list of items both alphabetically and numerically

+*uniq* #removes any repeated lines, only if they are adjacent to each other

+*grep* #globally search for a regular expression and print matching lines

 *chown* #changes user ownership of a file

 *chgrp* #changes group ownership of a file